|

 We argue that at least for embedded software applications, computer architecture, software, and networking have gone too far down the path of emphasizing average case performance over timing predictability.
 In architecture, techniques such as multi-level caches and deep pipelines with dynamic dispatch and speculative execution make worst-case execution times (WCET) highly dependent on both implementation details of the processor and on the context in which the software is executed.
 Yet virtually all real-time programming methodologies depend on WCET.
 When timing properties are important in the software and when concurrent execution is affected by timing, the result is brittle design.

-Our goal is to reintroduce timing predictability and repeatability by judiciously adopting architectural optimization techniques to deliver performance enhancements without sacrificing timing predictability and repeatability.
+The goal of this project is to reintroduce timing predictability and repeatability by judiciously adopting architectural optimization techniques to deliver performance enhancements without sacrificing timing predictability and repeatability.
 Our approach includes extending the instruction-set architectures (ISA) with control over execution time.
-We believe that timing predictability and repeatability are not at odds with performance.
+We have demonstrated that timing predictability and repeatability are not at odds with performance.

 Software